 PM Modi recalls 'courage and righteousness' on Good Friday

-New Delhi, Apr 10: Prime Minister Narendra Modi on Friday recalled Jesus Christ on Good Day, saying he devoted his life to serve others.
+New Delhi, Apr 10: Prime Minister Narendra Modi on Good Friday recalled Jesus Christ, saying he devoted his life to serve others.

 He said we should remember Lord Christ and his commitment to truth, service and justice on this day.

 "Lord Christ devoted his life to serving others.
 His courage and righteousness stand out and so does his sense of justice.
 On Good Friday, we remember Lord Christ and his commitment to truth, service and justice," PM Modi tweeted.